-A CELEBRATION OF SPRING FOOD ON GOWER with Good Food Gŵyr.
+A CELEBRATION OF SUMMER FOOD ON GOWER with Good Food Gŵyr.

 The evening will take place in our atmospheric 400-year-old stone barn.
-There will be a pop-up bar serving a range of drinks including local Gower beers.
-Plenty of free car parking.
+There will be a paid pop-up bar serving a range of drinks including those from local Swansea & Gower producers.

 - Welcome drink & tasty nibbles.

-- Cookery demonstration with the lovely Suzy & Sophie (pictured above) from Good Food Gŵyr, with lots of tastes along the way.
+- Cookery demonstration with the lovely Suzy & Sophie (pictured) from Good Food Gŵyr, with lots of tastes along the way.

-- Supper of a delicious main course & pudding.
+- Dinner of a delicious main course & pudding.

 - Great company in a relaxed & fun atmosphere.